or a witness to the darkest time in German history.

 While Mrs. Katz wanted to start the event,

 Paul Sobol was born in Paris on 26 June 1926 to working-class Jewish parents who had immigrated from Poland to France.
-In 1928 his father, a tanner, took the family to Brussels, so young Paul got his schooling in Belgium and assimilated quickly with the Belgian population.
+In 1928, his father, a tanner, took the family to Brussels, so young Paul received his schooling in Belgium and quickly assimilated into the Belgian population.
 Following the German occupation, Jews had to register and were forced to wear the Star of David.
 The family went underground.

 Stolperstein placed in front of the house

 At the camp, Paul and his father worked as carpenters.
-When in 1944, the Red Army was approaching, Paul was forced on a Todesmarsch heading west.
+In 1944, as the Red Army approached, Paul was forced to march on a Todesmarsch westward.
 Finally, following many more life-threatening situations, at the age of 19 and alone, Paul was released on 1 May 1945 by the US Army.

 His parents and his younger brother never came back.